-Now, passengers don’t typically rub their dirty hands all over the arm rests, but they are still heavily used, making them one of the most unsanitary parts airplanes.
+Now, passengers don’t typically rub their dirty hands all over the arm rests, but they are still heavily used, making them one of the grossest spots to never touch on a plane

 Bacteria can linger on the arm rest for up to 4 DAYS.
 Think of it this way: a sick person uses the arm rest on their flight, and 4 days later you can still pick up their germs.
 EW.

 Again, your best bet with this one is to simply wipe them down with antibacterial wipes.
+Refrain from touching the arm rest with your hands, although elbows are ok.
 If you are feeling really fancy, you can get these arm rest pads for ultimate comfort!
 Just be sure to wash them once you get home!

-Some studies suggest the head rest might be the most unsanitary part of airplanes, many testing positive for E. coli bacteria.
+Some studies suggest the head rest might be one of the grossest spots to never touch on a plane, many testing positive for E. coli bacteria.